ohmycloud/website/rst/manual.rst

 emits Objective C code.

-CodegenDecl pragma
+CodegenDecl编译指示
 ------------------

-The ``codegenDecl`` pragma can be used to directly influence Nim's code generator.
+The ``codegenDecl`` 编译指示 can be used to directly influence Nim's code generator.
 It receives a format string that determines how the variable or proc is declared in the generated code.